Day 1: New Zealand– – Colombo

 Day 3: Anuradhapura (B,D)

 This morning sees an early start as the group goes out to experience a thrilling jeep safari at Wilpattu National Park.
 Some of the park’s most popular residents include wild elephants, spotted deer, mongoose and sloth bear – so keep your eyes peeled as you discover the beauty of Sri Lanka’s natural landscape.
 Return to the hotel for breakfast and then enjoy a tour of a local village in the afternoon.
 A part of the tour is a ride in a bullock cart; Sri Lanka’s oldest form of transportation.
+In the evening you will enjoy delicious dinner back at your hotel.

 Day 4: Anuradhapura – Jaffna (B,D)